 With those three properties, we can now deduce this graph and how each SG-Value is assigned.
 Lets look at vertices a, b, and c.

 Vertex 'a' : We have to pay attention to the out-neighbors of each vertex.
 Vertex a only has 1 out-neighbor.
 And that out-neighbor is a terminal position.
 In order to find out what the SG Value of a is, we need to determine the set of each SG Value, of each possible position vertex a could move to.
 Since vertex a can only move to a single other vertex, the set of possible positions for a to move to is going to contain only 1 SG Value.
-And as said before, that position is a terminal position, implying that the single SG Value contained in the set of possible new positions for is just {0}.
+And as said before, that position is a terminal position, implying that the single SG Value contained in the set of possible new positions for a is just {0}.
 So to apprehend the SG Value of vertex a with that information.
 All we are to do is take the Mex of that set.
 In this case the Mex = 1.
 Hence, the SG Value for vertex a is 1.
 Yew!

 Vertex 'b' : Now, vertex b has two out-neighbors.
 One to its right (another terminal position with SG Value 0), and one to its left (vertex a with an SG Value of 1).
 Therefore, the set of SG Values of possible positions for vertex b to move to is {0, 1}.
 The Mex of set {0, 1} = 2.
 Hence, the SG Value for vertex b is 2!